Techtonica/curriculum/react-js/react-part-3-state.md

 }
 ```

-### Finished Result

-This [CodePen](https://codepen.io/vegetabill/pen/vYXbbxz) has an example of a finished result.

-Take some time to style and enhance your version.

 ### Independent Practice
 For the next 30 minutes, practice accomplishing the task below.
 After that, you can peek at the finished codepen.